 Planting/seeding cover crops

-Preparing for CSA harvests, including washing, sorting, bundling, and packaging
+Preparing for harvests, including washing, sorting, bundling, and packaging for markets and wholesale

 Connecting with the community and selling at the farmer’s market, including set up and break down of the market stand and answering questions about the vegetables and farm